GrantLudwig/Machina-Mache/README.md

 Interviews consisted of 3 males and 1 female, with ages all in their early twenties.
 All are students at Seattle University.
 An additional interview was conducted with a fifty year old female from California.

-We began our interviews with asking people about what data dignity ment to them, how they feel about companies using and collecting there data, and then towards reviews for products.
+We began our interviews with asking people about what data dignity ment to them, how they feel about companies using and collecting their data, and then towards reviews for products.
 Through interviewing, we found that our participants mostly reviewed when angry or overwellmingly happy with a product.
 We also found that reviews do matter when its a product they are not familar with.
 When looking at reveiws, they would like to look at review history and past products reviewd/bought but it's time consuming.
 One participant said that he was hesitant to trust companies which took in his data to actually use it as they promised to.

 The interview with the older woman demonstrated the gap in understanding of the internet and technology in general between generations.
 She was mostly okay with companies collecting her data as they wished because she had "nothing to hide".
 She did seem receptive to the prospect of being paid for a review.
 She expressed some disdain for targetted ads.